iwatkot/stravagrambot/README.md

 ## Changelog
+**2023/03/12** - Added new menu for analytics.
+Added one feature for this menu: year forecast, which consists of three options (distance, time and elevation).<br>
 **2023/03/12** - Added feature to create images for Instagram stories.<br>
 **2023/03/02** - Fixed bug when no gear in activity caused format_handler to crash.<br>
 **2023/02/26** - Fixed bug when the bot used refresh token after getting new access token.<br>